Luxoft/qml-coreui/docs/admin/projects.md

     The Qt Application manager requires a Wayland window manager to run in multi-process mode, which is often only available on Linux and the target HW.

     To allow the development of other hosts (e.g. Mac/Windows) the application manager has a single-process model that is automatically invoked on these environments.
-Please consult the QtApplication Manager documented for more information.
+Please consult the [Qt Application Manager](https://doc.qt.io/QtApplicationManager/qtapplicationmanager-index.html) documented for more information.